Sazem/AI-chatbot/README.md

 ## Summary

 Personal project to learn basics workflows for machine learning and Python.
-If the chatbot will be making sense at all, would be nice to build a game around it.
+If the chatbot will be making sense at all, would be nice to build a game around it using Unity or another game engine.

 ## Background